How to Get a High Paying Job

 People are collecting unprecedented amounts of data every day.
 Data scientists build predictive models out of the data to help identify problems and answer questions.
 Jobs like this require the motivation and work ethic to take-on complicated problems while working independently, and the communication skills to translate complex findings into simple speech.
 With a strong background in math and statistics, entry-level data positions for data scientists pay anywhere from $76,000 to $100,000.

 Claims adjusters investigate insurance claims.
 Adjusters sort criminals from victims, and help victims get the money they need to fix their problem.
 Between reporting your discoveries and regular interaction with customers, you will need problem solving skills, work ethic, teamwork, and strong communication.
-Skills like this can be developed with little-to-no work experience, and an entry-level claims adjuster can quickly find themselves enjoying a median salary of $63,670.
+Skills like this can be developed with little-to-no work experience, and this is just one of the many careers in insurance you can get with an Associate degree.
+An entry-level claims adjuster can quickly find themselves enjoying a median salary of $63,670.

 For more examples of insurance careers suited to you, check out our Career Wizard tool.

 How To Find A High Paying Job With No Experience

 You don’t need to be a mathematical wizard or a web designer to find a high paying job without experience.
 Employers want hard skills like math and coding, but they also want soft skills, such as leadership and communication.
 Soft skills can be particularly important when two candidates have similar experience or when hard skills can be learned on the job.

 It’s hard to teach someone a leadership skill or positive attitude, which is why soft skills are so highly-regarded among employers.
 According to Deloitte’s Global Human Capital Trends report, soft skills are a critical priority for 92% of executives.
 There are dozens of different soft skills, but you’ll want to focus on those most relevant to the jobs you’re seeking.
 On that list, you’ll be sure to find communication, leadership, and a willingness to learn new things.